Last Updated on Thursday, 20 April 2017 14:22

 RETIRED MEN’S CLUB MEETING — The Ojai Valley Retired Men’s Club will have a luncheon meeting Tuesday.
-Celeste Matsevac had a 14-year career with the National Search Dog Foundation.
-She will speak about the origins of the foundation here in Ojai, and its recent move to Wheeler Canyon, near Santa Paula.
+Capt.
+James Fryhoff, recently selected as Ojai’s police chief, will discuss his return to Ojai and his views on local policing.
 The Ojai Valley Retired Men’s Club holds luncheon meetings on the second and fourth Tuesdays of every month at 11:45 a.m. in the Banquet Room at Soule Park Golf Course.
 Retired men are welcome to attend and consider joining.
 Call 646-3746 for information.

-“ECOLOGICAL PRINCIPLES OF SUSTAINABILITY” — The Theosophical Society in the Ojai Valley will meet Tuesday at 7 p.m. at Krotona School, 46 Krotona St., Ojai.
-Tod Cossairt will discuss “Ecological Principles of Sustainability.”
-Everyone is welcome.
+“THEOSOPHY: AN INTRODUCTORY STUDY COURSE” — The Theosophical Society in the Ojai Valley will meet Tuesday at 7 p.m. at Krotona School, 46 Krotona St., Ojai.
+This will be a members’ study meeting with discussion based on readings in John Algeo’s book, “Theosophy: An Introductory Study Course.”
+Everyone is welcome at any point in the study.
 Call 646-2653 for more details.

 CITY COUNCIL MEETING — The Ojai City Council will hold a meeting Tuesday at 7 p.m. in the council chambers at Ojai City Hall, 401 S. Ventura St., Ojai.